Multi-factor Authentication (MFA) for Root Credentials

-AWS provides the ability to enable Multi-Factor Authentication (MFA) for AWS root credentials.
-Stax works with AWS root credentials that have MFA enabled for both Stax-owned and customer-owned accounts.
+AWS provides the ability to enable Multi-Factor Authentication (MFA) for AWS root user credentials.
+Stax works with AWS root credentials that have MFA enabled for both reseller-owned and customer-owned accounts.
 See Account Ownership Models for more information around account ownership within Stax.

-Stax does not enable MFA for the root credentials of all Stax-owned accounts because the root credentials are not stored after creation.
-Therefore, MFA cannot be enabled.
+Stax does not enable MFA for the root user credentials of all reseller-owned accounts.
+This is because the root credentials are not stored after creation, therefore, MFA cannot be enabled.
 The root credentials are auto generated by AWS at the time of account creation by leveraging the AWS Organizations API.
-The only way to obtain the auto generated password is via the AWS Forgotten Password flow, which requires access to the root email address.
-The root email address is locked down and protected with strict security controls.
+The only way to obtain the auto generated password is via the AWS Forgotten Password flow, which requires access to the account's root user email address.
+The root user email address is locked down and protected with strict security controls.

-A customer-owned account is an AWS account that uses the your email domain as the root credential's email address.
-Stax does not enable or manage MFA for the root credentials of customer-owned accounts, since Stax does not have access to the root credentials.
-It is your responsibility to enable and manage MFA for the root credentials of AWS Accounts that you own.
+Stax does not enable or manage MFA for the root user credentials of customer-owned accounts, since Stax does not have access to the root user credentials.
+It is your responsibility to enable and manage MFA for the root user credentials of AWS accounts that you own.

 Service Control Policy (SCP) restrictions